 Indoors, we will have signed one-directional travel in areas such as entrances and exits, and in areas such as stairwells.
 Only the entrance door will be unlocked to further prevent entry in non-designated entry points.

 At Kortright, the Visitor Centre will remain closed to the public with the exception of the public washrooms.

 At Claireville, the Education Centre is not open to members of the public.

-Students in grades 1 and up will be required to wear face coverings while indoors.
+All students will be required to wear face coverings while indoors.

 Students are not required to wear masks outdoors, but distancing will be encouraged.

 Medical masks (surgical/procedural) are required to be worn by school staff outdoors if two metres of distance from others cannot be maintained.

 Eye protection is also required if a staff member comes within two metres of an unmasked individual both indoors and outdoors, as per occupational health and safety requirements.

 Increased cleaning schedules, focusing on high-touch surfaces and a weekly deep cleaning, are part of our COVID-19 mitigation operational plan.

 Standalone high efficiency particulate air (HEPA) filter units have been placed in all Nature School classrooms within the Kortright Visitor’s Centre and the Claireville Education Centre.